sanchick02/moodee/README.md

 ## Getting Started
 1. Download the source code folder and unzip
 2. Open the source code folder on your preferred IDE (Visual Studio Code Recommended)
-3. Run the source code on any physical / virtual device, online documentation
+3. Run the source code on any physical / virtual device, online documentation (Preferred to use Pixel 7 Pro & Pixel 8 Pro AVD).
 4. Start navigating and using the application's features.

 ## Moodee Mobile App Features: